dailybruin/the-stack/_posts/2022-11-03-campus-living.md

 ---
-title: "On-Campus vs. off-Campus Living: Which is for you?"
+title: "On-Campus vs. off-Campus Living: Which Living Location Matches Your Preferences?"

 teaser: Analysis of the differences between on-campus and off-campus living at UCLA.
 authors: